“Terpenes” is a major buzzword in the cannabis world, but what exactly are they? Wonder no more.

 Outside of cannabis, terpenes play a huge role in essential oils and aromatherapy.
-Essential oils have extremely high concentrations of terpenes.
+Essential oils have very high concentrations of terpenes.
 They’re responsible for both the aroma and the aromatherapeutic effects that many people report.
 Lavender oil, for example, is said to have a calming, sedative effect.
-Linalool is the terpene found in extremely high concentrations in lavender essential oil, and is also found in many strains of cannabis that are said to have similar sedative effects.
+Linalool is the terpene found in high concentrations in lavender essential oil and is also found in many strains of cannabis that are said to have similar sedative effects.

 The process of extracting of cannabis serves to concentrate the terpenes present.
 Because of this, you get more of the natural flavor when dabbing a well-made concentrate than you would by smoking flower from the same strain.
 For connoisseurs, experiencing the full terpene profile of their cannabis might be as important as a wine aficionado experiencing the bouquet and full depth of flavor of their favorite vintage.

 Terpenes affect more than just the flavor of cannabis, however.
-As we are beginning to better understand the effects of THC, CBD, and other cannabanoids, it is becoming evident that terpenes may play a larger role in the cannabis “high” than was previously known.
-There seems to be a synergistic effect between some terpenes and some cannabanoids.
+As we are beginning to better understand the effects of THC, CBD, and other cannabinoids, it is becoming evident that terpenes may play a larger role in the cannabis “high” than was previously known.
+There seems to be a synergistic effect between some terpenes and some cannabinoids.

 Satchel’s A-Z Terpene Guide